 Required Item Documentation VIII.
-Documentation that the institution's policies and procedures for program discontinuance provide enrolled students with opportunities for timely completion in the event of program elimination KCCD AP4021Program Discontinuance For Title IV Participants IX. review activities by the U.S. Department of Education (ED) Financial Independent Audit Report, Jun 30, 2022Findings and Questioned Costs Section; Corrective action not applicable, due to no findings, as evidenced in above document For Institutions with Distance Education and/or Corr espondence Education X. registers in a course offered via distance education or correspondence education is the same person who participates in the course and receives academic credit Policies and/or procedures for notifying students of any charges associated with verification of student identity (if applicable) KCCD AP4105Distance and Correspondence Education Fraudulent Student Enrollment Verification Procedure emailSpring 2024 BC's Privacy Act (FERPA) Webpage BC's Digital Privacy Statement Webpage XI.
+Documentation that the institution's policies and procedures for program discontinuance provide enrolled students with opportunities for timely completion in the event of program elimination KCCD AP4021Program Discontinuance For Title IV Participants IX. review activities by the U.S. Department of Education (ED) Financial Independent Audit Report, Jun 30, 2022Findings and Questioned Costs Section; Corrective action not applicable, due to no findings, as evidenced in above document For Institutions with Distance Education and/or Corr espondence Education X. registers in a course offered via distance education or correspondence education is the same person who participates in the course and receives academic credit Policies and/or procedures for notifying students of any charges associated with verification of student identity (if applicable) Policies regarding protection of student privacy See Policy on Distance Education and on Correspondence Education KCCD AP4105Distance and Correspondence Education Fraudulent Student Enrollment Verification Procedure emailSpring 2024 BC's Privacy Act (FERPA) Webpage BC's Digital Privacy Statement Webpage XI.
 Documentation demonstrating how the institution distinguishes its pre-collegiate curriculum from its college-level curriculum KCCD BP4222Non-degree Applicable Basic Skills Courses Curriculum Committee Reference Guide, 2022-23pp.
 9, 12-15 Catalog Entry for ACDV B82Reading for Academic Success